PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 }
 ```

-They gather a reference to all scripts with this interface and when selected, they register to all commands.
+The Selectable Object script gathers a reference to all scripts with this interface and when selected, they register to all commands.

 ```c#
 [SerializeField] private CommandTemplate commands;